wp-plugins/je-suis-charlie/readme.txt

 A black ribbon with the words "#JeSuisCharlie" will be put on in the top right or left (contains 2 plugin files) corner of your website, linking to the [twitter hashtag](http://twitter.com/#jesuischarlie).
 Look at the screenshots to see how the ribbon looks.
 Thank you for showing your support.

+[DotClear version](http://plugins.dotaddict.org/dc2/details/jesuischarlie) of this plugin for your friend.

 == Installation ==

 1. Download the plugin zip archive.